bytedance/libtpa/README.md

 matrix, it can result in a big variety of test cases.
 Therefore, most of the bugs are captured before deployment.

+# Coexisting with the Host Stack

+What distinguishes Libtpa from many other userspace TCP stacks is its ability to coexist natively with the Linux kernel networking stack, facilitated by a mechanism called [flow bifurcation](doc/nics/index.rst).
+Libtpa just takes control of the specific TCP connections needed to be accelerated.
+Taking Redis as an example, if redis is accelerated by Libtpa, then all TCP connections belonging to Redis will go to Libtpa.
+All other connections (TCP or none TCP, such as UDP) would go to the Linux kernel networking stack instead.

+There is a huge advantage about that.
+If Libtpa crashes, except the application accelerated by Libtpa is affected, none other workloads would be affected.

 :warning: Although Libtpa has been tested heavily inside Bytedance **data center**, it's still recommended to run as much testing as you can before deployment, for Libtpa is still under active development and it's just v1.0-**rc0** being released.
 Tons of changes have been made since the last stable release.

-# Embedded TCP Stack

-There are two things that might be kind of special about Libtpa.

-The first one is that Libtpa is an embedded TCP stack implementation that supports run-to-completion mode only.
-It creates no datapath thread by itself.
-Instead, it's embedded in the application thread.

-# Acceleration for Specific TCP Connections

-The other special thing about Libtpa is that it's not a standalone TCP/IP stack implementation.
-Instead, it lives together with the host TCP/IP stack: Libtpa just takes control of the specific TCP connections needed to be accelerated.
-Taking redis as an example, if redis is accelerated by Libtpa, then all TCP connections belonging to redis will go to Libtpa.
-All other connections (TCP or none TCP, such as UDP) go to where it belongs: the host stack.

-There is a huge advantage about that.
-If Libtpa crashes, except the application accelerated by Libtpa is affected, none other workloads would be affected.

 # What's Next